moronibr/BYC/README.md

 Contributions are welcome!
 Please read our contributing guidelines before submitting pull requests.

 ## Acknowledgments
+- The Book of Mormon was translated by the power of God by The Prophet Joseph Smith Junior
+- This block chain has no link to The Church of Jesus Christ of Latter Day Saints
 - Inspired by the Nephite monetary system
 - Built on blockchain principles
 - Community-driven development # BYC